-You should only adopt a mobile-ready strategy if the majority of your recipients are opening your company’s emails from mobile devices.
+You should only adopt a mobile-first strategy if the majority of your recipients are opening your company’s emails from mobile devices.

 It’s dangerous to simply make the assumption that this is the case.